 Changes to the aged care and disability service sectors has resulted in Council considering different ways to respond to the Act.
-In 2021/22 Council activities were supported through the Council Plan 2021-31 strategic direction Inclusive Port Phillip a city that is a place for all members of our community, where people feel supported and comfortable being themselves and expressing their identities.
+In 2021/22 Council activities were supported through the Council Plan 2021-31 Strategic Direction Inclusive Port Phillip, strategic objective: A city that is a place for all members of our community, where people feel supported and comfortable being themselves and expressing their identities.
 Activities aligned with this Direction are outlined below: